gvido-berzins/blog.syberu.xyz/blog/content/articles/Write-ups/cyber-shock-ctf-2022.md

 As we can see, there are a lot of frequent entries and a huge base64 payload that reeks of malware.

-Now we open up cyber chef and analyze.
+Now we open up CyberChef and analyze.

 ![CyberChef decoded first payload](../../images/cyber-chef-decode.png){: .image-process-crisp}

-Lot's of spaces, but hot rif of it with search and replace.
+Lots of spaces, but got rid of it with search and replace.
 So we're looking at this, and at the bottom we see that the base64 from variable `$e` is decoded and stored in `$s` which is lastly passed to some gzip compression function.

 ![Cleaned up first payload](../../images/cleaned-decoded-first-payload.png){: .image-process-crisp}

-Now we can do the same in cyber chef.
+Now we can do the same in CyberChef.
 First using "From Base64" and then "Gunzip".

 ![Decoding the second payload with base64 and gunzip](../../images/base64-gunzip-cs2022.png){: .image-process-crisp}